-There’s lots of Geo’s along the eastern Caaithness coastline.
-A Geo is a long, narrow, steep-sided cleft formed by erosion in coastal cliffs, and we had visited Ellen’s Geo before and also Whaligoe,which are further south of Wick.
+There are lots of Geos along the eastern Caithness coastline.
+A Geo is a long, narrow, steep-sided cleft formed by erosion in coastal cliffs, and we had visited Ellen’s Geo before and also Whaligoe, which are further south of Wick.

-After lunch, the going got a little bit more boggy, and of course I got wet feet when I misjudged where there was wet ground (more than once!), but once they were wet, you just had to keep going, and I was just glad we were more than halfway through the route when it happened!
+After lunch, the going got a little bit boggier, and of course, I got wet feet when I misjudged where there was wet ground (more than once!), but once they were wet, you just had to keep going, and I was just glad we were more than halfway through the route when it happened!

-There was also lovely lichen everywhere, a sign of clean air and found across much of Scotland
+There was also lovely lichen everywhere, a sign of clean air found across much of Scotland.

 As we approached Skirza Head we were much closer to the cliff edge and we had to take care as we walked along.
 There are other sections of the JOGT which are noted as being much more narrow so it is important to read the stage guides on the website as they do give valuable information on what to expect!

-I had an excellent time out on the trail and I’m definitely going to be looking at doing some more of the route this year, either on the guided walks or heading out myself (on the easier sections where there’s no danger involved!)
+I had an excellent time out on the trail and I’m definitely going to be looking at doing some more of the route in future.
 Thanks to Jim the JOGT ranger for guiding our small group!